-Add any optional commands to the end of the statement, one after the other, with a space in between each command.
-Also include a space between each command and the variable (generally “true”), as in “-keepEmbeddedFont true”.
+Add any optional parameters to the end of the statement, one after the other, with a space in between each parameter.
+Also include a space between each parameter and the variable (“true”), as in “-keepEmbeddedFonts true”.

 In this example, the command would convert a PDF document called Pathfinder.PDF to HTML and store the output in a folder called “/export.”
 It will also include references to fonts in the HTML file, so that the HTML file will look for fonts already available on the local machine.
 It will not export fonts embedded in the PDF source file and then call those fonts from the export directory (we describe “keepEmbeddedFont” in more detail below).